 On March 3, 2022, the Company entered into an agreement to sell its wholly-owned indirect subsidiary, Rayrock, which holds the Ivan plant, to a third party ("5Q").
 The transaction closed on March 21, 2022.
-Under the terms of the agreement, 5Q acquired 100% of the issued and outstanding shares of Rayrock for a purchase price of up to \$10.9 million, payable in instalments over several periods as follows:
+Under the terms of the agreement, 5Q acquired 100% of the issued and outstanding shares of Rayrock for a purchase price of up to \$10.9 million, payable in instalments over several periods, as follows:

-- 1st Instalment \$0.15 million upon signing (received); - 2nd Instalment \$0.35 million upon approval of the Ivan plant's technical permits (received); - 3rd Instalment Between \$1.8 million to \$2.1 million in March 2023, determined by reference to LME copper price; - 4th Instalment Between \$2.7 million to \$3.1 million in December 2023, determined by reference to the LME copper price; and - 5th Instalment Between \$4.1 million to \$5.2 million in September 2024, determined by reference to the LME copper price.
+- o 1st Instalment \$0.15 million upon signing (received); - o 2nd Instalment \$0.35 million upon approval of the Ivan plant's technical permits (received); - 3rd Instalment Between \$1.8 million to \$2.1 million not earlier than September 30, 2023, and not later than December 31, 2023, determined by reference to LME copper price (revised schedule).
+This payment will be subject to interest of 12% per annum to be accrued from March 31st, 2023, and compounded monthly; - o 4th Instalment Between \$2.7 million to \$3.1 million up to fifteen months after the third payment is made, determined by reference to the LME copper price (revised schedule); and - 5th Instalment Between \$4.1 million to \$5.2 million up to fifteen months after the fourth payment is made, determined by reference to the LME copper price (revised schedule).